 As is often the case in a small city, Elk City doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Elk City with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.73% of adults in Elk City have a bachelor's degree or advanced degree.
+The citizens of Elk City are slightly less educated than the national average of 21.84% for the average city or town: 13.73% of adults in Elk City have a bachelor's degree or advanced degree

 The per capita income in Elk City in 2022 was $22,668, which is low income relative to Kansas and the nation.
 This equates to an annual income of $90,672 for a family of four.
 However, Elk City contains both very wealthy and poor people as well.